DanielMawioo/UserAuthGraphQL/README.md

-# Django and GraphQL RestAPI QuizzesApi app
+# Django and GraphQl all auth users-mgt backend-app

 ## Description

-The Quizzes API using django backend and GraphQL to create the rest endpoint
+The  App uses django backend and GraphQL to create the rest endpoints for user accounts management

 - Query any Quizzes available in the database using a single endpoint